keerthanaguttha/Representation-of-a-Real-World-Problem-as-a-Markov-Decision-Process/README.md

 ## Aim

-Write your aim here.

-Example:

-> To identify a real-world sequential decision-making problem and represent it formally as a Markov Decision Process by defining its states, actions, rewards, transitions, and Python representation.
+To model a smart irrigation system for agriculture as a Markov Decision Process (MDP) by defining its states, actions, transition probabilities, rewards, and Python representation.

----

 ## Problem Statement

 ### Problem Description

-Write your answer here.

-Describe the real-world application that you selected.

----
+A smart irrigation system monitors soil moisture and weather conditions to decide when and how much to irrigate crops.
+The objective is to maintain optimal soil moisture while conserving water and maximising crop health.

 ## MDP Components